Creating an aiR for Review project

 Choosing an analysis type

 aiR for Review supports three types of analysis.
 Each one is geared towards a different phase of a review or investigation.
+You'll need to determine which type of analysis is needed before starting a project.

 For each aiR for Review job, choose one analysis type: